StepSisStuck/REAL-free-image-converter/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the APACHE 2.0 License.

 ---